Whether you already have a stove or are thinking of getting one, make sure you're using your log burner or multi-fuel

 Worryingly, however, 4% said they had received no information on any of these topics.
 If you're getting a new stove installed, ask the company you buy it from and your installer to tell you how to light it.
-Preferably ask for a demonstration too.
+Ask for a demonstration too.

-It's worth buying a stove thermometer to monitor the temperature; it will go on the side of the stove.
+It's worth buying a stove thermometer to monitor the temperature; this will go on the side of your stove.
 Most stoves should stay between 200°C and 250°C. This can vary for each stove, so check with the manufacturer.